Midnight Bisou: 2019: four-year-old campaign

 Once again carrying the top weight of 123 pounds, Midnight Bisou next entered the Ogden Phipps Stakes on June 8 at Belmont Park.
 Carrying 117 pounds, Come Dancing was made the 4-5 favorite in a field of five after earning a career high Beyer Speed Figure in her previous start.
-Come Dancing set the early pace but Midnight Bisou was never more than a few lengths back.
+Come Dancing set the early pace, but Midnight Bisou was never more than a few lengths back.
 Turning into the stretch, Midnight Bisou accelerated and pulled away to win by 3 1/2 lengths while setting a stakes record of 1:39.69 for 1 1/16 miles.
 "She makes you so proud," Asmussen said.
 "She's just a special horse and I'm proud to be associated with her.
 I believe she's added to how great she is with consistency.
 She's expecting to win, and I think the results speak for themselves."

 Midnight Bisou made her next start in the Molly Pitcher Stakes at Monmouth Park on July 20.
 The race was delayed for three hours due to exceptionally high temperatures along the east coast, although the sea breeze at Monmouth Park made it somewhat easier on the horses.
-Midnight Bisou once again rated a few lengths off the pace then found racing room in the stretch and accelerated through to win by a length.
+Midnight Bisou again rated a few lengths off the pace, then found racing room in the stretch and accelerated to win by a length.
 "You could tell Mike had so much horse, and when it was all said and done, in midstretch he was reining her in.
 She was in cruise control," Bloom said.
 "She showed no signs of distress after the race.
 It really was cruising through the park."

 Midnight Bisou returned to Saratoga for the Personal Ensign Stakes on August 24, in which she carried the top weight of 124 pounds.
 She again faced Elate, carrying 120 pounds, who had won the Fleur de Lis and Delaware Handicaps since the two had last met in the Apple Blossom.
 Because Midnight Bisou had never won at the distance of 1 1/8 miles, Elate went off as the favorite.
-Midnight Bisou trailed the field during the first half mile then shifted to the outside around the final turn.
+Midnight Bisou trailed the field during the first half mile, then shifted to the outside around the final turn.
 She closed ground on Elate, who had taken over the lead at the head of the stretch.
 The two battled down the stretch with Midnight Bisou winning by a nose in a photo finish.
 "I'm just lost for words describing how amazing this filly is because she's just in a different league all together," said Bloom.
 "And she's getting better.